 Israeli official faces corruption allegations in Honduras president’s trial

-A witness in the trial accused unnamed members of the Israeli embassy in Colombia of participating in a cocaine ring.
+A witness in the trial accused an unnamed member of the Israeli embassy in Colombia of participating in a cocaine ring.

 New York City, United States – The allegations shocked the courtroom.
 Last week, a confidential witness in a high-profile criminal case alleged that an Israeli embassy participated in a money-laundering scheme linked to the illicit trade of cocaine.

-It was a major twist in the trial of Juan Orlando Hernandez, a former Honduran president now facing charges of participating in a “violent drug-trafficking conspiracy” while in office.
+It was a major twist in the trial of Juan Orlando Hernandez, a former Honduran president convicted on Friday of participating in a “violent drug-trafficking conspiracy” while in office.

 Keep readinglist of 3 items